 Instructions for Authors

-The articles editor will contact authors about revisions; these may include revisions for content, format, and style.
-When the final, revised manuscript has been accepted by the editor, the author must email to firstname.lastname@example.org an electronic copy of the final version to serve as the basis for copyediting.
+The articles editor will contact authors about revisions: these may include revisions for content, format, and style.
+An RQ copyeditor will also contact authors if specific style revisions are needed.
+When the revised final manuscript has been accepted by the editor, the RSA editorial office must receive an electronic copy of the final version to serve as the basis for copyediting.
 The RSA office uses MS Word and cannot accept papers in other word-processing formats.
-The manuscript must be submitted as a single document that contains all components: abstract, text, appendixes, captions, bibliography, and endnotes.
+The manuscript must be submitted as a single document that contains all components: abstract, text, captions, appendixes, bibliography, and endnotes.
 All of these components must be double-spaced.
 Do not insert extra blank lines between paragraphs or between bibliography entries.
-Manuscripts that do not conform to the RQ style sheet will be returned for further revisions before copyediting can begin, which may result in a delay in publication.
+Manuscripts that do not conform to the RQ style sheet will be returned for further revisions before copyediting can begin.

 RQ will not accept bibliographies that have been created using bibliographic management programs, such as RefWorks and Endnote.
 Field codes and all other formatting from such programs must be removed from the manuscript before it is submitted.

-On the final, revised manuscript, type the author’s name on a separate line under the title.
-The author’s name is directly followed by the abstract on the next line.
-The body text should be divided into titled, numbered sections, the first of which is the introduction (e.g., “1.
-Introduction”; “2.
-Shakespeare’s Women”).
-The author’s institutional affiliation is listed at the end of the text.
-The text must be followed by a bibliography, and by a list of captions if the article includes illustrations.
-Captions must include all relevant copyright and permissions information as specified in permissions agreements (e.g., “Courtesy of the British Library”).
-See below for caption formats.
+In the revised final manuscript, type the author’s name and affiliation on a separate line under the title.
+The author’s name and affiliation is directly followed by the abstract on the next line.
+The abstract may not be longer than 100 words.
+You may include acknowledgements, which will appear before the first note.
+To include acknowledgments with your manuscript, please type them below the abstract and above the start of the article.
+Acknowledgments may not be longer than 75 words.
+The body text must be divided into titled sections, formatted in all caps, the first of which is the introduction, e.g., INTRODUCTION.
+The text must be followed first by a list of captions if the article includes illustrations, then by any appendixes, and then by a bibliography.
+Captions must include all relevant copyright and permissions information as specified in permissions agreements, e.g., “Courtesy of the British Library.”
+See below under 5.G: Captions for caption formats.
+Appendixes should be titled as follows: “Appendix: Title of Appendix”; or “Appendix 1: Title of First Appendix” and “Appendix 2: Title of Second Appendix.”
+Endnotes appear at the end of the manuscript, following the bibliography.

 It is the author’s responsibility to obtain print- and online-quality images as well as all necessary publishing permissions.
 If you have questions about what permissions are required, please see The University of Chicago’s Permission Guidelines.
 We strongly recommend initiating the process of obtaining permissions as soon as an article is accepted so that publication of the article is not delayed.

-During the copyediting phase authors have multiple opportunities to review the edits that have been made to the article, to answer editorial queries, and to correct any mistakes in the text.
+During the copyediting phase authors have the opportunity to review the edits that have been made to the article, to answer editorial queries, and to correct any mistakes in the text.
 Please note that the RQ editorial staff does not track changes: edits that make the article conform to RQ usage and style are made silently.
-The RQ editorial staff does copyediting (punctuation, spelling, grammar), line editing (style, usage, clarity) and sometimes more substantive content editing.
+The RQ editorial staff does copyediting (punctuation, spelling, grammar), line editing (style, usage, clarity), and sometimes more substantive content editing.
 Substantive editing will not be made silently: authors will receive a series of query letters in which general and specific questions are addressed.
 The role of the editorial staff is to help produce the best possible version of each article, and it is expected that authors will answer all queries.
-Authors should avoid lengthy notes and notes that contain supplementary material; the editorial staff reserves the right to excise material from overlong notes.
-When appropriate, long notes can be converted to appendixes.

-RQ uses the fifteenth edition of The Chicago Manual of Style (CMS) with some modifications.
-(When CMS and the RQ style sheet conflict, the RQ style sheet takes precedence.)
+RQ uses the sixteenth edition of The Chicago Manual of Style (CMS), with some modifications.
+When CMS and the RQ style sheet conflict, the RQ style sheet takes precedence.
+RQ editors are free to disagree with CMS when it best fits the house style.

-RQ does not allow open questions, e.g., “If one considers the poem as a figure of the author’s politics, what happens to the imagery of death?” and “Why haven’t scholars recognized this aspect of the manuscript?” and “Why doesn’t the narrator act the way one expects him to?”
-All such questions should be rephrased as declarative statements.
+RQ does not allow open questions, e.g., “If one considers the poem as a figure of the author’s politics, what happens to the imagery of death?” or “Why haven’t scholars recognized this aspect of the manuscript?” or “Why doesn’t the narrator act the way one expects him to?”
+All such questions should be rephrased as declarative statements or indirect questions.

 A. Numbers and dates

-Use italics for foreign words and phrases that are not directly quoted and for English words when they are discussed as words.
-A word or short phrase must be immediately followed by a translation in parentheses the first time it appears; for example, coram papa (in the presence of the pope).
+Use italics for foreign words and phrases that are not directly quoted.
+A word or short phrase must be immediately followed by a translation in parentheses the first time it appears: for example, coram papa (in the presence of the pope).
 Do not italicize or place quotation marks around the translation.
-Well-known foreign-language phrases do not need to be translated (e.g., querelle des femmes).
-Italics are not used for foreign place-names (Mont St. Michel), foreign proper names (François), or direct quotations from foreign languages.
+Well-known foreign-language phrases do not need to be translated, e.g., querelle des femmes.
+Italics are not used for foreign place-names (Mont St. Michel), foreign proper names (François), foreign proper nouns (Santa Maria Novella), or direct quotations from foreign languages.
+Italics are not required for foreign words that are found in Merriam-Webster’s and will be familiar to most readers, e.g., a priori, editio princeps, etc.

 C. Quotations in general

-Long quotations: more than ten typed lines of prose or three lines of verse are set off in a block and double-spaced.
-Short quotations are placed between quotation marks in the text.
+Long quotations of more than ten typed lines of prose or three lines of verse are set off in a block and double-spaced.
+All other quotations are placed between quotation marks in the text.
+Quotations in notes should never be set off in a block.

 RQ does not allow the use of quotation marks for emphasis, irony, or distance, known as scare quotes (e.g., Historians have emphasized the growing distinction of “public” and “private” spheres.).
 In most cases scare quotes can be removed without loss of meaning, or a different word can be substituted.
 Quotation marks are reserved for actual quotations.